chwdt/vanmoof-tools/README.md

 ## Offsets in BLE controller internal SRAM:

 ```
-2000a3dc: Memory location of UKEY, when used in BLE protocol
+2000a3dc: Memory location of UKEY, when used in BLE protocol (1.4.1)
-2000a3fc: Memory location of MKEY, when used in BLE protocol
+2000a3fc: Memory location of MKEY, when used in BLE protocol (1.4.1)

+2000cec8: Memory location of UKEY, when used in BLE protocol (2.4.1)
+2000cee8: Memory location of MKEY, when used in BLE protocol (2.4.1)
 ```

 ## update.py